STD (STI) Treatment in Singapore

 1. Treatment of current infection

-The actual treatment required depends on the particular STD diagnosed.
-Most of the time, the treatment will be in the form of tablets and/or injections.
+– The actual treatment required depends on the particular STD diagnosed.
+Most of the time, the STD treatment in Singapore will be in the form of tablets and/or injections.

 2. Ensuring that the infection has been eradicated